 /usr/local/packer is generally good,

-or install it system-wide.
-On Windows systems, you can put it wherever you'd
+install it system-wide.
+On Windows systems, you can put it wherever you'd like.

-After unzipping the package, the directory should contain a set of binary
+After unzipping the package, the directory should contain a single binary

-to installation is to make sure the directory you installed Packer to
+installation is to make sure the directory you installed Packer to is on the

 contains instructions for setting the PATH on Windows.